Gonna Make You Sweat (Everybody Dance Now): Commercial performance

 The song held the top spot on the US Billboard Dance Club Play chart for five weeks in December 1990 and topped the Billboard Hot 100 for two weeks in February 1991.
-It also topped the Canadian RPM Dance/Urban chart.
+In Canada, it topped the Canadian RPM Dance and The Records Retail Singles chart.
 In Europe, it peaked at number one in Austria, Germany, the Netherlands and Switzerland.
 The single entered the top 10 in Belgium, Denmark, Finland, Greece, Iceland, Luxembourg, Norway, Spain, Sweden and the United Kingdom, as well as on the Eurochart Hot 100, where it peaked at number two.
 In the UK, "Gonna Make You Sweat" peaked a number three in its sixth week at the UK Singles Chart, on January 13, 1991.
 Additionally, it was a top-20 hit in Ireland, a top-30 hit in Italy, and a top-50 hit in France.
 In Oceania, the single peaked at numbers two and three in New Zealand and Australia, respectively.
 It earned a platinum record in the US, after one million singles were sold there.